 - Usury ceilings vary by state and loan type — the spread between the underlying rate and the wrap rate must stay inside state usury limits; consult current state law before setting the rate.

-- CA DRE trust fund violations are the #1 enforcement category as of August 2025 — California-based wrap transactions involving an improperly managed escrow account draw direct regulatory attention.
+- California trust fund compliance demands attention — California-based wrap transactions involving an improperly managed escrow account draw direct regulatory attention from the DRE.

 3. Disciplined Escrow Management for Taxes and Insurance